beastaugh/firmin/README.md

 Roadmap
 -------

+* Add a testing DSL to make it easier to gauge whether or not animations are executing as expected.
 * Implement all existing transformations using the `matrix` operation.
 * Write a smarter merge function to use transform defaults where values are not supplied, allowing us to reduce the size of the library by ripping out a lot